pgtipping/Synthalyst/memory-bank/activeContext.md

 We've successfully implemented and fixed tests for these endpoints using a standardized mock Prisma client pattern.
 The mock Prisma client has been enhanced to support all required models, including JobDescription, Task, and User.

 ## Recent Changes (2024-03-01)

+- Enhanced the Interview Questions Generator with evaluation tips and scoring rubric features:

+  - Added checkboxes to the form for users to request evaluation tips and scoring rubrics
+  - Updated the API route to generate these additional resources when requested
+  - Modified the UI to display the generated tips and rubric in a user-friendly format
+  - Increased the max tokens limit for the LLM to accommodate the additional content
+  - Enhanced the system prompt to specify expertise in creating evaluation guidelines and scoring rubrics
+  - Location: `nextjs-app/src/app/interview-questions/components/InterviewQuestionsForm.tsx`, `nextjs-app/src/app/api/interview-questions/generate/route.ts`

 - Improved UI readability by changing grey/silver text to black: